dk-liang/dk-liang.github.io/_pages/about.md

 International Conference on 3D Vision (3DV): 2022

 ## Journal reviewer
-IEEE TPAMI, IJCV,IEEE TIP, IEEE TITS, IEEE TCSVT, SCIS
+IEEE TPAMI, IJCV, IEEE TIP, IEEE TITS, IEEE TCSVT, SCIS

 News
 ======
+09 / 2023: **Outstanding reviewer at ICCV 2023**; Thank you ACs/PCs for the nomination!
 09 / 2023:  One paper is accepted by **NeurIPS 2023**
 09 / 2023:  TransCrowd is selected as an **ESI Highly Cited Paper**
 09 / 2023:  One paper is accepted by **IEEE TII**